Conquian: Colonel

 According to Routledge (1923, 2005), Colonel is Coon-Can for two players.
 A single, 40-card, Spanish-suited pack was traditionally used, but a French pack may be used either without the courts or without the 8, 9 and 10.
 Routledge assumes a full, 52-card French pack.
 Players cut for the first deal and lowest cuts (Aces low) before both are dealt 10 cards each, individually and face down.
 The rest are placed face down to form a stock and the top card (known as the 'optional card') is turned and placed beside it to start the wastepile.
 The aim is to be first to shed all one's cards by melding sets (3 or 4 of a kind) and runs (sequences) in the same suit.
 A run or set must contain at least three cards and Aces may be high or low, but round-the-corner sequences are not allowed.
 Players may 'lay off' one or more cards against their own or their opponent's existing melds.
 Non-dealer (or 'pone') starts by drawing either the turnup or the top card of the stock and may now meld or 'declare' as many sets or runs as possible (but does not have to), before placing a discard on the wastepile.
 Play continues in this way until one goes out and scores as many points as the opponent has in hand; courts counting ten and the rest counting their face value in pips.
 A player may 'challenge' at any stage.
 If a challenge is accepted, the deal ends and the player with the lowest counting hand wins, scoring the number of pips in his opponent's hand.
 The deal also ends if the stock runs out, whereby the player with the lowest hand wins and scores the opponent's pips less those in the player's own hand.
 Colonel may be the precursor of Gin Rummy.

 Foster's recommended variant of Colonel, which he calls Cooncan for two players, has some differences: first, a player must get 11 cards down, not meld 10 and discard one at the end.
 Second, the player can only lay off a discard to the opponent's melds.
 Third, cards drawn from stock must be shown and either melded or discarded again.
 Fourth, cards may be borrowed from one meld and used to another provided both have been melded by the same player.
-The winner is the first to meld 11 cards on his or her side of the table.
+The winner is the first to meld 11 cards on their side of the table.
 If neither can do this, it is a tableau or draw and the next deal decides.